BYTESHAUS/read-write/README+/pencraft/README+/memes/README+/tale-memory_masters.md

 </td><td>

-### &Tscr;he lore goes in times of two-row monochrome text monitors (if not arrays of light bulbs) when every programmer was a computer scientist, or a mathematician, or both.
+### &Tscr;he lore goes in times of the ▪️two-row ▪️monochrome ▪️text _monitors_ (if not arrays of light bulbs) when every programmer was a computer scientist, or a mathematician, or both.

 &Tscr;hose senior in age and title occupied relatively idle nighttime<sup>🌛</sup> to connect their computer centers via antediluvian _wide-area networks_ and combat resources with all possible (for warming up) and impossible, and unthinkable hacks in _machine languages_.